Tommy Keenan (Gaelic footballer): Playing career

 Keenan played Gaelic football at all grades as a student at St Jarlath's College in Tuam.
-He was part the of the college's senior team that won the Connacht Colleges SFC title in 1961, before later claiming the Hogan Cup title after a 2-08 to 1-08 win over St Mel's College.
+He was part of the college's senior team that won the Connacht Colleges SFC title in 1961, before later claiming the Hogan Cup title after a 2-08 to 1-08 win over St Mel's College.

 At club level, Keenan first played for the Dunmore MacHales at juvenile and underage levels, before progressing to the club's senior team.
 He won five Galway SFC medals between 1963 and 1973.
 Keenan also won a Connacht Club SFC medal when Dunmore claimed the inaugural title in 1966.

 Keenan first played for Galway at inter-county level as a member of the under-21 team that won back-to-back Connacht U21FC titles in 1964 and 1965.
 He progressed to the senior team and was a substitute on the All-Ireland SFC-winning teams in 1964 and 1965, alongside his brother John.
 Keenan captained Galway to the Connacht SFC title in 1970.